[Free] 8 Pokemon Emulators for iPhone/iPad

 Delta can play games from Gameboy, Gameboy Advance, Nintendo 64, and Super Nintendo.
 This makes it one of the best emulators to use if you wish to play old-school Pokémon games.
 Delta also has some amazing features like Cloud sync, save states, cheat codes, and controller support.
 This is the ultimate Nintendo and Pokémon Emulator for iOS.

 RetroArch is a versatile, open-source frontend/framework that supports a wide range of emulators, game engines, video games, media players, and other applications.
 It is entirely free and ad-free, making it an appealing choice for both casual and dedicated users.
-Now, you can feel free to download it and play your Pokémon games.
+Now, you can feel free to download it and play your Pokémon games from Nintendo DS, Game Boy/Color, and GBA.

 Folium is a cutting-edge game emulator designed to bring your favorite classic games to life on modern devices.
 With Folium, you can effortlessly play a variety of beloved titles, including Pokémon games and other Game Boy Advance (GBA) classics.
 This versatile emulator supports a wide range of gaming formats, ensuring that you can enjoy a nostalgic gaming experience with ease.

 It can be download on App Store now, so play Pokémon games on your iPhone just need a tap on Download.
-Besides, Folium is about to get an entire rewrite but before that happens, v1.6 is here to bring back some missing features and improve memory usage!
+However, it needs $4.99 to download with no in-app purchase.

 There are already a few Pokémon games on the App Store to try as well.
 However, they play nothing like the main titles but are fun and great for killing time.
 They are also free, so there is no reason not to try them.